NehaMadbhavi/collegehostalmanagement/Readme.txt

 Password  : admin

-BUYPROJECTCODE.IN

-Thank you for Purchasing our E Product,
 1)This project can be customizable according to your own ideas.
 2)Modification help and guidelines is available in modify and execute menu in the website.
 3)You can download 2 or more projects and merge as a huge application